hbctraining/Intro-to-R/lessons/07_advR-matching.md

 `match()` takes at least 2 arguments:

-1. a vector of values to *be matched* (vector in the order you want)
+1. a vector of values in the order you want
-2. a vector of values to be *matched against* (vector to be reordered)
+2. a vector of values to be reordered

 The function returns the position of the matches (indices) with respect to the second vector, which can be used to re-order it so that it matches the order in the first vector.
 Let's create vectors `first` and `second` to demonstrate how it works: